paul-blankenbaker/spring-boot-examples/spring-boot-logging/README.md

 logging levels.

-You should be able to adjust the log levels by POSTING a new level to the /actuator/loggers endpoint.
-The following shows how to do this when
+You should be able to adjust the log levels by POSTING a new level to the /actuator/loggers endpoint for the package or class to apply the adjustment to.

 ```shell
 curl  -i -X POST -H 'Content-Type: application/json' -d '{"configuredLevel":"DEBUG"}' \